-Table 5: Packet loss per day per each node in the water at middleware level.
+Table VI.
+Round-trip time per day per each node in the water at middleware level.
 Note that the STU was always operative.
-Statistics collected on May 23 and May 24, 2011 are not very accurate as the IS-MOOS system was activated only for few hours of operation.
+Statistics on May 23 and May 24, 2011 might be less accurate as the IS-MOOS system was activated only for a few hours of operation.
+Note that, due to the loss of the node, RTT statistics for FNO1 on May 23 and 24 are currently not available, even though the node was operative.